MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

     </tbody>
 </table>

-#### 7.2.4.13.
+#### 7.2.4.15.
 Type ResultPayload

-**Description:** ResultPayload is used as an extension point for MEF specific service performance monitoring results.
+**Description:** ResultPayload is used as an extension point for MEF-specific service performance monitoring results.
 The `@type` attribute is used as a discriminator.
 <table id="T_ResultPayload">
     <thead style="font-weight:bold;">
         <tr>